dangarfield/wigglys-diamond-quest/README.md

 ## AWS Integration

 Images are generated using AWS Bedrock's Nova Canvas model with prompts optimized for the Arcane art style.
+Voiceovers are generated using Amazon Polly with Danielle's generative voice for natural speech.

 ```bash
 # Generate images for specific story